-\\\\What new information about the Lord's Supper is revealed in 1 Corinthians 11:26?
+\\\\What future aspect of the Lord's Supper is revealed in 1 Corinthians 11:26?

 17. Exactly to whom do we "proclaim" (1Co 11:26) the Lord's death?
 See Luke 22:16.
-It may be to Jesus Himself that we are proclaiming His death ("in remembrance of me").
+It may be to Jesus Himself that we are proclaiming His death ("unto my reminder").
 The Lord's Supper is a reminder to Jesus how His death on the cross initiated the new covenant and reminds Him to fulfill (Lk 22:16) His promise to return ("until he comes," 1Co 11:26).

-&lt;sup>23 David Koyzis, "The Lord's Supper: How Often?"
+&lt;sup>29 David Koyzis, "The Lord's Supper: How Often?"
 ReformedWorship.org, accessed September 1, 2016.

-&lt;sup>24 Deddens, "Everything Points," 93.
+&lt;sup>30 Karl Deddens, Where Everything Points to Him, trans.
+Theodore Plantinga (Neerlandia: Inheritance Publications, 1993), 93.

-- 18. Based on 1 Corinthians 11:26, why are we to proclaim the Lord's death (for what purpose)?
-The wording of the text suggests we are to do it so that the Lord will come back (purpose).
-This is a prophetic aspect of the Lord's Supper. - "until" (11:26): Previously in this study, the Greek for "until" is heos hotou.
-It simply indicates how long a condition will last.
+- 18. Based purely on 1 Corinthians 11:26, why do we proclaim the Lord's death (for what purpose)?
+Though it may not be obvious in English, the wording of the Greek text suggests we are to do it so that the Lord will come back (purpose).
+This is another prophetic aspect of the Lord's Supper. - "until" (11:26): Previously in this study, the Greek for "until" was heos hotou, which simply indicates how long a condition will last.
 For example, "until" in Luke 22:16 ("I will not eat it again until it finds fulfillment in the kingdom of God."); this means that Jesus will not eat the Lord's Supper again before the kingdom of God comes.
-It is a time frame. - In English, I might say that I used an umbrella "until" it stopped raining (denoting a mere time frame); the umbrella had nothing to do with causing the rain to stop. - However, the Greek for "until" in 1 Corinthians 11:26 is different than in Luke 22:16.
+It is a time frame.
+Similarly, in English, I might say that I used an umbrella "until" it stopped raining (denoting a mere time frame); the umbrella had nothing to do with causing the rain to stop.
+However, the Greek for "until" in 1 Corinthians 11:26 is different.
 It is achri hou.
-When used along with an aorist subjunctive verb, it grammatically can denote a goal.
-Much more than a mere time frame, the Greek behind "until" in 11:26 refers to an objective ("until the goal is reached").
-The purpose of the proclamation of the Lord's death through the bread and the cup is in order to persuade Jesus to come back! - Prophecy Passages: achri hou, used in conjunction with an aorist subjunctive verb, and that denotes a goal or objective, is used in several eschatological passages: - NAS Luke 21:24 ...
-Jerusalem will be trampled under foot by the Gentiles until the times of the Gentiles be fulfilled. - NAS Romans 11:25 ... a partial hardening has happened to Israel until the fullness of the Gentiles has come in. - NAS 1 Corinthians 15:25 ...
-He must reign until He has put all His enemies under His feet. - 19.
-How do the following texts hint that our prayers may impact the timing of Jesus' return?
-Luke 11:2-3, 2 Peter 3:11-12, Revelation 6:9-10. - The Lord's Prayer: The eating that is associated with the coming of Christ's kingdom may be reflected in the model prayer suggested by Jesus.
+When used with an aorist subjunctive verb, it can denote a goal.
+Much more than a mere time frame, it refers to an objective ("until the goal is reached").
+The purpose for proclaiming His death through the elements is in order to persuade Jesus to come back! - Prophecy Passages: achri hou, used in conjunction with an aorist subjunctive verb, and that denotes a goal or objective, is used in several eschatological passages: - NAS Luke 21:24 ...
+Jerusalem will be trampled under foot by the Gentiles until the times of the Gentiles be fulfilled. - NAS Romans 11:25 ... a partial hardening has happened to Israel until the fullness of the Gentiles has come in. - 19.
+How does Luke 11:2-3 indicate that our prayers may impact the timing of Jesus' return?
+See also 2 Peter 3:11-12, Revelation 6:9-10.
+The banquet that is associated with the coming of Christ's kingdom may be reflected in Jesus' model prayer.
 In reference to the kingdom, Jesus taught us to pray, "Thy kingdom come.
-Thy will be done" (KJV, Luke 11:2).
-The very next request is "Give us each day our daily bread" (NIV, 11:3).
+Thy will be done" (KJV, Lk 11:2).
+The very next request is "Give us each day our daily bread" (NIV, Lk 11:3).
 The Greek underlying Luke 11:3 is difficult to translate.
 Literally, it reads something akin to, "the bread of us belonging to the coming day give us today."
 Thus, the NASV marginal notes read, "bread for the coming day."
 Linking together both 11:2 and 11:3, Jesus may have been teaching us to ask that the bread of the coming Messianic banquet be given to us today: "Let your kingdom come-Let the feast begin today!"

-Athanasius explained it as "the bread of the world to come."
-26
+Athanasius explained it as "the bread of the world to come."32